Breaking the Girl

 "Breaking the Girl" is a song by American rock band Red Hot Chili Peppers from their fifth studio album, Blood Sugar Sex Magik (1991).
 It was released as the fourth single from their studio album in August 1992 and is a melodic ballad that refers to a turbulent relationship between frontman Anthony Kiedis and his former girlfriend, Carmen Hawk.

 Composition

 "Breaking the Girl"'s bridge is marked by a percussion break that builds through the use of increasingly complex rhythms.
 The percussion instruments consisted of junkyard debris found by drummer Chad Smith, guitarist John Frusciante, and bassist Flea.
 Frusciante's main riff was inspired by Led Zeppelin's ballads, such as "The Battle of Evermore" and "Friends".
-The song also makes use of a 12-string guitar and a Mellotron, using the flute patch.
-It is one of only six songs the group has recorded in the 6/8 time signature, the others being "Porcelain" on Californication, "Love of Your Life" and "Open/Close" from the I'm with You sessions later released on the I'm Beside You double LP compilation, "The Hunter" from The Getaway, and most recently “Tangelo” from 2022’s “Unlimited Love.”
+The song also makes use of a 12-string guitar, tuned a half step down, and a Mellotron, using the flute patch.
+It is in the 6/8 time signature.
 Chad Smith said in The Chad & Flea Show that his drumming in the song was inspired by Mitch Mitchell's work in the Jimi Hendrix Experience song "Manic Depression".